tiny-dancer/notes/runiac_origin_story.md.1.md

 - We thought we were awesome and codified everything and ran it through jenkins with pipeline as code.
 - We were not awesome, making changes and improving things took forever as we had to use the pipeline to test each change.

+## The Challenge

+Maintaining a secure public cloud while enabling developers

 ## How it began (we're on the right path)

 - The year was 2018, talk about public cloud being a reality, we had the benefit of learning from the prior 10 years and other fortune 500 adopters.
 Starting off right with highly mature CI/CD practices with everything configured as code.
 Following the success of doing this in another team, we went all in on Jenkins with highly sophisticated pipeline files with a custom YAML configuration layer.